Derwent Whittlesey’s Classification Of World Agricultural Regions

 5. Methods and techniques used: This refers to the specific methods and techniques that farmers use to produce crops and livestock.
 For example, some farmers may use traditional farming methods, such as hand ploughing and irrigation.
 Other farmers may use modern farming methods, such as mechanization and chemical fertilizers.

-On the basis of the above five characteristics, Whittlesey gave 4 major regions subdivided into 13 minor agricultural regions.
+Based on the above five characteristics, Whittlesey gave 4 major regions subdivided into 13 minor agricultural regions.

-• Nomadic herding: This type of agriculture is practised in arid and semi-arid regions of Central Asia, North Africa, and the Middle East.
-Nomadic herding is a type of agriculture in which livestock are herded from one place to another in search of fresh pasture and water.
-It is a traditional way of life that has been practised for thousands of years, and it is still common in many parts of the world today.
 Nomadic herders typically live in arid and semi-arid regions where crop production is difficult.
 They raise a variety of livestock, including cattle, sheep, goats, camels, and reindeer.
 The specific types of livestock that are raised vary depending on the environment and the needs of the herders.
 Nomadic herders move their livestock seasonally to find fresh pasture and water.
 In the spring, they move to higher elevations where the snow has melted and the grass is new.
 In the fall, they move to lower elevations where the weather is milder.

 A Mongolian Nomad: Image Source

-Intensive subsistence agriculture with paddy crop dominance: It is a type of agriculture in which rice is the main crop and is grown intensively on small plots of land.
+It is a type of agriculture in which rice is the main crop and is grown intensively on small plots of land.
 This type of agriculture is common in East and Southeast Asia, where rice is the staple food.
 Farmers who practice intensive subsistence agriculture with paddy crop dominance use a variety of techniques to maximize their yields.
 These techniques include:

 • Terracing: Terracing is a practice of building level shelves on hillsides to create more arable land.
 This helps to prevent soil erosion and allows farmers to grow rice on steeper slopes.